Shuttling Compiler for Trapped-Ion Quantum Computers Based on Large Language Models: Related Work

 \section{Related Work}

-In logical quantum circuits with $n$ qubits, each qubit can, in principle, interact with every other qubit, enabling the application of arbitrary unitary transformations on subsets of qubits.
+In logical quantum circuits with $n$ qubits, each qubit can in principle interact with every other qubit, enabling the application of arbitrary unitary transformations on subsets of qubits.
 Such transformations are represented by complex-valued unitary matrices of dimension $2^N \times 2^N$, where $N \leq n$ denotes the number of qubits involved.
-In a real quantum computer, connectivity is limited by the device topology and only a limited subset of all possible unitaries is realizable by the hardware.
+In a real quantum computer, connectivity is constrained by the device topology, so only a subset of all possible unitaries is realizable by the hardware.
 To bridge this gap, quantum compilation stacks have been developed that can be adapted to multiple architectures, including Qiskit \cite{WilleMN19}, t$\vert$ket$\rangle$ \cite{SivarajahDCSED20}, and Cirq \cite{CirqDevelopers25}, as well as more general-purpose platforms such as PennyLane \cite{BergholmISG+22}.

 Due to the hardware characteristics of shuttling-based trapped-ion systems, shuttling compilers are a crucial component of the quantum compilation stack.
 Starting from a quantum circuit, they map qubits to ions and then derive shuttling schedules.
-While the minimal number of timesteps can be computed using Boolean satisfiability methods \cite{SchoenbergerHBW24}, most existing compilers employ heuristics to reduce the number of shuttling operations.
-Prior work includes design studies analyzing how architectural choices affect shuttling overhead \cite{MuraliDBM20, AshSakiTG22}, as well as compilers targeting specific trap configurations \cite{PinoDFGMABFHMRN21, Wagner22, DurandauWMBSPB23, MosesB+23, ChangJCHL25, SchmaleTBPKDOWB22, Ransford+25, KreppelMWHPSB24, WebberHWH20, DaiBR24, SchoenbergerHBW25, SchoenbergerHSW25, SchoenbergerW25}.
-However, all these existing approaches are tightly coupled to specific architectures.
+While exact methods based on Boolean satisfiability have been proposed \cite{SchoenbergerHBW24}, most existing compilers employ heuristics to reduce the number of shuttling operations.
+Prior work includes design studies analyzing how architectural choices affect shuttling overhead \cite{MuraliDBM20}, compilers targeting specific trap configurations \cite{PinoDFGMABFHMRN21, AshSakiTG22, Wagner22, DurandauWMBSPB23, DurandauBSPMB26, WuW26, MosesB+23, ChangJCHL25, SchmaleTBPKDOWB22, Ransford+25, KreppelMWHPSB24, WebberHWH20, DaiBR24, SchoenbergerHBW25, SchoenbergerHSW25, SchoenbergerW25}, and the SHAW/SHAPER algorithms \cite{BachSY25, RussonBYS26}, which target greater architectural generality by representing the hardware as a position graph and running a SABRE-style heuristic on top of this abstraction.
+SHAW/SHAPER shares our central objective of replacing the one-compiler-per-layout paradigm with a single strategy that generalizes across trap topologies, but reaches this goal from a different direction: it attains generality through a hand-crafted graph abstraction and a deterministic routing heuristic, whereas we ask whether comparable generality can instead be learned directly from example schedules, without encoding the routing logic by hand.